sameeeyy/PointCloudFR/readme.md

 - **Simple AOI Selection** - Use any polygon layer to define your download area
 - **Smart Downloads** - Automatically identifies and downloads required LiDAR tiles
-- **Parallel Processing** - Downloads multiple tiles simultaneously for better performance
-- **Advanced Error Handling** - Comprehensive error checking and recovery mechanisms
-- **Multiple Data Sources** - Uses both IGN's primary server and backup sources for reliability
+- **Multiple Data Types** - Download LiDAR point clouds or elevation rasters (MNT, MNS, MNH)
 - **Flexible Processing Options** - Three strategies for handling multiple tiles:
   - Download All (No Merge) - Get all raw tiles for custom processing
   - Merge All Intersecting - Combines all intersecting tiles (ideal for automated workflows)
   - Use Most Coverage - Selects the tile with maximum overlap
 - **Automatic Setup** - Handles all dependencies installation automatically
-- **Auto-Loading** - Option to automatically load downloaded point clouds into your QGIS project
+- **Auto-Loading** - Option to automatically load downloaded layers (point clouds with classified renderer or rasters) into your QGIS project

 ## 🚀 Installation